Evaluation

 There’s a lot of complexity in this underlying layer, and lots of little things that can go wrong and pile up until the final answer is presented to the user.
 Unfortunately, the classic engineering toolchain with debuggers and testing fails to help in this process.
 New tools are needed, I will describe what they look like in this post.

-Case Study: A RAG that knows about Cancer
+Case Study: A RAG That Knows About Cancer

-Example: Instabilities from Questions:
+Example: Instabilities from Questions

 Those diagnosed vs those who survive one year after diagnosis is a much worse loss as we shall see below.